koiti-yano/vars2/README.md

 ```

 ## New Features of vars2
-+ Tibbles: The VAR function accepts a tibble (including df) as input y and some useful tools are added
++ Tibbles: The VAR and VARselect functions accept a tibble (including df) as input y and some useful tools are added
 + ggplot2: Impulse response plots with ggplot2 (the ggplot code of vars2 is originally written by Victor Espinoza.
 See DESCRIPTION)

 <img src="tools/figure/plot_irf_with_vars2.png" width="600">